 We’re at the end of the first day of SugarCon, the CRM conference for innovative businesses, and there’s already plenty to reflect upon as we look forward to day two.

 We have already heard from an excellent lineup of keynote speakers, including co-founder of Lopez Research, Maribel Lopez and two-time Emmy nominee and president of the Clarity Digital Group, Leonard Brody.
-In addition, it was my pleasure to have several of our customers join us on stage including Ivonne van Zuilen from T-Mobile Netherlands, Pam Holt from Rheem Manufacturing and Marty Madsen from Tyson Foods.
+In addition, it was my pleasure to have several of our customers join us on stage including Ivonne van Zuilen from T-Mobile Netherlands and Pam Holt from Rheem Manufacturing.

 Each speaker offered their own fascinating perspective on some of the challenges and opportunities affecting our industry.
 I especially enjoyed the discussions about the role Artificial Intelligence (AI) is playing in the future of user interfaces and CRM and the challenging waters of navigating data privacy in a post GDPR world.
 SugarCRM chief product officer, Rich Green, also gave an inspiring talk about practical realities of building a culture of innovation within your company.